leandroibov/multiple-tor-service-suit/README.md

 sudo ./install.sh

+You can type in terminal menu_tors and select the option you want or

-After that, you can execute the scripts simply by typing their names, as everything will be copied to the /bin directory.
+you can execute the scripts simply by typing their names, as everything will be copied to the /bin directory.

 ##########################################################################################